Peacem4kr/file2prompt/README.md

 mode: single
 ```

-Trigger this automation however you like — from a dashboard button (then u can leave the trigger part empty), or an other trigger in this automation.
+Trigger this automation however you like — from a dashboard button (then u can leave the trigger part empty), or add an other trigger into this automation.

 ---